-It has an impressive max RMS of 800W and a frequency range of 25-350Hz.
+It has an impressive peak power of 800W (400 watts RMS) and a frequency range of 25-350Hz.
 Perhaps the most impressive aspects of the CVT124 are its build quality.

 It’s a bit deeper than other shallow mount subs, but that’s to be expected in a 12” subwoofer.
 At 4 ⅜” deep, this sub should still work for virtually all applications where a shallow mount sub is required.

 The CVT124 provides pretty impressive bass given its compact size.
-This sub is powerful and built to stand the test of time.
+This sub is powerful, offers good sound quality, and built to stand the test of time.
 While it’s 4 ⅜” depth may be prohibitive for installations in really tight spaces, most people will find that the CVT124 fits their needs while delivering impressive performance.

 If you’re looking for a speaker with serious headroom, the Kenwood Excelon line is one to take a closer look at.

-This compact 12” sub features an impressive 1400W max RMS, which is more power than any reasonable person will ever need.
+This compact 12” sub features an impressive 1400W max peak power (up to 350 Watts RMS), which is more power than any reasonable person will ever need.
 The Excelon also posts impressive sensitivity numbers at 91dB and a wide frequency range of 30-700Hz.